gem/oq-engine/doc/adv-manual/pandas.rst

    >>> poes = gmvs_to_poes(gmvs, oq.imtls, oq.ses_per_logic_tree_path)

 This will return an array of shape (M, L) where M is the number of intensity measure types and L the number of levels per IMT.
+This works when there is a single realization; in presence of multiple realizations one has to collect together set of values corresponding to the same realization (this can be done by using the relation ``event_id -> rlz_id``) and apply ``gmvs_to_poes`` to each set.